-In the 2022/2023 JUVE Guide to Commercial Law Firms, 52 lawyers from Luther were recommended, and 10 of these were also listed as "leading advisors".
-The legal publisher JUVE ranked Luther in 31 areas of law.
-In 2022, Luther was nominated for the JUVE award "Employment Law" as well as "Real Estate" and was named "Law Firm of the Year" by JUVE in 2019.
-In the past, Luther already won the JUVE award "Law Firm of the Year 2017 for Environmental and Regulatory Law".
+In the JUVE Guide of Commercial Law Firms 2024/2025, 58 lawyers from Luther were recommended, and eleven of these were also listed as "leading advisors" and three as "up and coming".
+The legal publisher JUVE ranked Luther in 33 areas of law.
+In 2024, Luther won the JUVE Award "Law Firm of the Year -Regulatory Law".
+Luther was also nominated as 'Law Firm of the Year for M&A'.
+In 2019, Luther received the highest award from JUVE as 'Law Firm of the Year 2019'.